davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 ### Value-Centered Automation

 What if the interfaces between the process and its stakeholders stem from obsolete expediencies, not from the real flow of business value?
-The most satisfying insight is that the entire process can be not just automated, but re-framed to "click" into place within the business context.
+The most satisfying insight is that the entire process can be not just automated, but re-framed to socket neatly into place within the business context.
 At this level, the conversations we're having are generally not about technology.
 They're about goals and needs, where value is present, and about what drove the design of this process in the first place.

 The messy edges of the process, the interfaces to stakeholders, are what we focus on here: how do we TODO